eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 ```

 The most imperative approach to reverse a string is by looping over each character with indexes at each end, swapping their contents upon each iteration.
-PHP's ability to access individual characters in an array manner turns out to be very useful in this case.
+PHP's ability to access individual characters in an array-like manner turns out to be very useful in this case.

 ```php
 function reverse($str)